logo

 It's up to the owner to figure out what's up.

 My dog sometimes sits and looks at me.
-She don't tell me whats wrong, just looks.
+She doesn't tell me what's wrong; she just looks.

 I have to figure out what's on her mind.